 For the most part, these misguided marketing moves are created and perpetuated by people paid handsomely for what they do.
 But what were they thinking?
 What was on the minds behind such products as Oil-Free Oil of Olay, Low-Salt Mr. Salty Pretzels and Rust-Oleum for Wood?

 Here are a few examples of bad branding practices that I find nettling:

 Subway turned heads this year when it introduced personal deep-dish pizzas.
 Odd, considering Subway built a powerful brand around the concept of good-for-you fast food.
 You’d think they might have learned something from McDonald’s, who have a list of failed menu-expansion ideas as tall as Ronald.

 The conceit here is that your consumers care as much about your advertising as you do.
 Here’s a tip: They don’t.
-To us, the billboard reveal smells like an ad agency trick to double its budget.
+To me, the billboard reveal smells like an ad agency trick to double its budget.
 If you have news, out with it – don’t play the coquette.

-Take this sample I recently received; it opened with the line, “First Ohio Banc & Lending has been authorized to payoff (sic: yes, they spelled “pay off” as one word) your first mortgage…” Really?
+Take this sample I recently received.
+It opened with the line, “First Ohio Banc & Lending has been authorized to payoff (sic: yes, they spelled “pay off” as one word) your first mortgage…” Really?
 Authorized by whom?
 I wish I had been consulted in that decision.